elijahsandler/3520-graphing-wrapper/README.md

 # GeoGrapher

 ## Overview
 This project contains a UI for the Matplot++ graphing library, and is specifically focused on plotting geographical data (hence the name "GeoGrapher", which I thought was funny).
+It loads data from a csv using the commata library.

 ## External Libraries
 - [Matplot++](https://github.com/alandefreitas/matplotplusplus "Matplot++")